Collection access and use FAQ

 - at least 2 weeks in advance for primary sources (prints and drawings, photographs, archival documents, etc.);

 - at least 48 hours in advance for secondary sources (books, periodicals, vertical files, etc.).
-Please make special travel arrangements only after we have confirmed your appointment.

 You should email Collection Reference.
 You should allow at least one week for a reply to your request.